History of science and technology in Africa: Central Africa

-For many years, scientists argued that Africa's first agriculturalists hacked and burned their way through a primeval “Guineo-Congolian rainforest” stretching from Sierra Leone to Congo and beyond.
-In this telling, oil palms were the survivors of forests destroyed by African farmers, leaving “derived savannah” behind.
+For many years, scientists argued that Africa's first agriculturalists hacked and burned their way through a primeval "Guineo-Congolian rainforest" stretching from Sierra Leone to Congo and beyond.
+In this telling, oil palms were the survivors of forests destroyed by African farmers, leaving "derived savannah" behind.
 New research has overturned that interpretation, however.
-An “aridification event” about 4,000-5,000 years ago wiped out forests and encouraged the spread of grassland across western Africa.
+An "aridification event" about 4,000–5,000 years ago wiped out forests and encouraged the spread of grassland across western Africa.
 Oil palms probably expanded into these gaps ahead of human settlers, the seeds spread by animals.
 Humans helped the palm along, though, protecting it from grassland fires and voracious elephants.
-Linguistic evidence shows a close link between oil palm dispersion and the arrival of Bantu-speaking agriculturalists in the Congo basin beginning around 1,000BC Few central and southern African languages use non-Bantu terms for the oil palm, suggesting that the tree came with migrants, either carried by them or sharing the same ecological openings in the forest.
-As a tradition among Mfumte-speakers of northern Cameroon tells us, oil palms “follow men,” growing in the wake of human activity.
+Linguistic evidence shows a close link between oil palm dispersion and the arrival of Bantu-speaking agriculturalists in the Congo basin beginning around 1,000 BCE.
+Few central and southern African languages use non-Bantu terms for the oil palm, suggesting that the tree came with migrants, either carried by them or sharing the same ecological openings in the forest.
+As a tradition among Mfumte-speakers of northern Cameroon tells us, oil palms "follow men", growing in the wake of human activity.
 The interplay of climate and agriculture pushed the oil palm's frontier to the south and east, but progress was slow.
 Nineteenth century travelers reported only scattered groves around Lakes Kivu and Tanganyika, despite amenable environmental conditions.
 Tanzanians interviewed in the twentieth century clearly indicated that oil palms were recent arrivals, brought by people rather than by animals.
 Rather than serving as agents of deforestation-with oil palms the evidence of ecological vandalism-African farmers may in fact be responsible for afforestation in many places.
 Ethnographic research, coupled with historic aerial photography, showed that forests grew out of the moist, nutrient-rich soils left behind in the shade of abandoned village palm groves.
-Rejecting earlier classifications like “semi-wild” or “sub-spontaneous,” geographer Case Watkins describes these palm groves as “emergent” phenomena.
+Rejecting earlier classifications like "semi-wild" or "sub-spontaneous", geographer Case Watkins describes these palm groves as "emergent" phenomena.
 They are not purely human creations, but rather develop out of human interactions with a complex set of natural forces.
 These emergent groves often give way to other tree species, creating true forest where none had existed.
-As early as the 1920s, elders in Congo told a missionary that they and their ancestors weren't “shifting cultivators” cutting out clearings in a forest: they had built the forest with their farming practices.
+As early as the 1920s, elders in Congo told a missionary that they and their ancestors were not "shifting cultivators" cutting out clearings in a forest: they had built the forest with their farming practices.
 At the time, few Europeans cared to listen.
-One colonial forester recalled how blinded he had been by stereotypes: “What I had in my inexperience looked upon as glorious virgin [forest] growth, dating from the Flood, quickly revealed itself to my better experienced and disappointed eye as nothing more than secondary growth of moderately good quality.”
-With the help of local guides, seeing a landscape was “like reading a book,” revealing human history in the environment.
+One colonial forester recalled how blinded he had been by stereotypes: "What I had in my inexperience looked upon as glorious virgin [forest] growth, dating from the Flood, quickly revealed itself to my better experienced and disappointed eye as nothing more than secondary growth of moderately good quality."
+With the help of local guides, seeing a landscape was "like reading a book", revealing human history in the environment.
 Across much of western and central Africa, forests have probably been advancing rather than retreating for the past 1,000 years or so, and this despite bouts of low rainfall.
 Far from marking humanity's destructive impact on forests, oil palms stand across Africa as a testament to the versatility, ingenuity, and sustainability of local farming practices.